cxsoto/article-regions/README.md

 # article-regions
 A dataset of region-annotated scientific articles.
+Available soon.